Engineering Transfer Pathway

 ***MATH 3 may be taken concurrently with PHYS 1B

 Other Important Notes:

 - Do not complete all of your lower-division General Education courses.
 As an future Engineering major, you are one of the few transfer majors who do not complete General Education courses before transferring.
 Note that CSU campuses (e.g., San Jose State, CSU East Bay, Cal Poly SLO) require more G.E. courses for transfer than do UC campuses (e.g., UC Davis, UC Berkeley).
 See an LPC counselor for more information.

 - Take as high a Math class as possible each semester.
 Because Math classes are prerequisites for all Physics and Engineering classes, it is important to complete your Math sequence as efficiently as possible.

 - Complete Chemistry early in your lower-division program, complete Physics and Engineering late in your lower-division program.

 - Most 4-year universities will only accept 70 semester units.
 However, most of these universities also understand that engineering majors frequently exceed that 70 semester unit threshhold.
 Because of this, most transfer universities will grant course credit for required courses beyond the 70 unit threshhold (meaning you do not have to repeat the same course at the university), even when they do not grant the units.

 - Most transfer students will spend about 3 years at the community college to complete a lower-division program.
 Only those students who start with Calculus I (MATH 1) during Fall Semester, Freshman year, will have a chance to complete the transfer program in 2 years time.
 Your goal as a transfer student is to transfer into the Junior class at a 4-year university.
-LPC transfer students for Fall 2009 are transferring to California universities including UC Berkeley, UC Davis, UCLA, Cal Poly San Luis Obispo, San Jose State, Sacramento State, and Chico State.
+LPC transfer students transfer to California universities including UC Berkeley, UC Davis, UCLA, Cal Poly San Luis Obispo, San Jose State, Sacramento State, and Chico State.